tayganr/purviewlab/modules/module10.md

 ## :tada: Summary

-In this module, you learn how to get started with the Azure Purview REST APIs.
-Anyone who wants to submit data to an Azure Purview Catalog, include the catalog as part of an automated process, or build their own user experience on the catalog can use the REST APIs to do so.
+In this module, you learned how to get started with the Azure Purview REST API.
+To learn more about the Azure Purview REST API, check out the [Swagger documentation](https://github.com/Azure/Purview-Samples/raw/master/rest-api/PurviewCatalogAPISwagger.zip).